lisa-lumos/designing-data-intensive-applications/06-partitioning.md

 Partitioning is usually combined with replication so that copies of each partition are stored on multiple nodes.
 If leader-follower replication is used, each partition’s leader is assigned to one node, and its followers are assigned to other nodes.
 Each node may be the leader for some partitions and a follower for other partitions.
 The choice of partitioning scheme is mostly independent of the choice of replication scheme.

+## Partitioning of Key-Value data
+Our goal with partitioning is to spread the data and the query load evenly across nodes.
+The presence of skew makes partitioning much less effective.
+- Partition by key range.
+The partition boundaries can be chosen manually, or automatically by the db.
+Within each partition, keys can be kept in sorted order (easy for range scans).
+However, certain access patterns can cause hot spots.
+- Partition by hash of key.
+Used to avoid skew and hot spots.
+Assign each partition a range of hashes.
+Cannot do efficient range queries - and range query has to be sent to all partitions.
+Cassandra combines both ways using compound primary key.

+Partition by hash of key can help reduce hot spots, but it can’t avoid them entirely, such as when a celebrity makes a tweet.
+For now, it is the responsibility of application to reduce the skew.

+## Partitioning of Secondary Indexes
+Document-based partitioning: each partition maintains its own secondary indexes, covering only the documents in that partition.
+Querying a partitioned database is  known as scatter/ gather.
+Prone to tail latency amplification.
+Used by MongoDB, Riak, Cassandra, Elasticsearch, SolrCloud and VoltDB.

+Term-based partitioning: construct a global index that covers data in all partitions, this global index is also partitioned.
+Makes read more efficient, but writes are slower.
+In practice, updates to global secondary indexes are often async.

+## Rebalancing Partitions
+Rebalancing: moving load from one node in the cluster to another.
+- Fixed number of partitions: create many more partitions than there are nodes, and assign several partitions to each node.
+When a new node is added, it grabs a few partitions from each existing nodes.
+Used in Riak, Elasticsearch, Couchbase and Voldemort.
+- Dynamic partitioning: